clintonschultz/kwiz-kid/README.md

 - Progress tracking helps parents monitor learning

 ### AI Integration
-- Questions are generated using AWS Bedrock
+- Questions are generated using OpenAI API
 - Content is filtered for child safety
 - Difficulty is adjusted based on age and performance
 - Questions are personalized to each child's interests